MicrosoftDocs/xamarin-docs/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM0071"></a>

 #### MM0071: Unknown platform: *.
-This usually indicates a bug in Xamarin.Mac; please file a bug report at https://bugzilla.xamarin.com with a test case.
+This usually indicates a bug in Xamarin.Mac; please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

-This usually indicates a bug in Xamarin.Mac; please file a bug report at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=Xamarin.Mac) with a test case.
+This usually indicates a bug in Xamarin.Mac; please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 <a name="MM0073"></a>